Doubly robust and computationally efficient high-dimensional variable selection: Finite-sample assessment

 \section{Finite-sample assessment}

 In this section, we investigate the finite-sample performance of tPCM with a simulation-based assessment of Type-I error, power, and computation time.
-The Type-I error of choice was the family-wise error rate at level $\alpha = 0.05$.
-We consider a generalized additive model (GAM) specification for the distribution of $Y \mid X$.
+We deployed all methods to control the FDR at level $\alpha = 0.1$.
+We consider a nonlinear, interacted model specification for the distribution of $\ey \mid \rx$, and an HMM specification for the distribution of $\rx$.
 The goal of the simulation is to corroborate the findings of the previous sections: (1) tPCM is computationally efficient, (2) tPCM controls the Type-I error, and (3) tPCM is as powerful as HRT and PCM.
+To highlight tPCM's versatility, we complement this simulation with another (Appendix \ref{sec:gam-banded-sim-results}) in which $\ey \mid \rx$ follows a generalized additive model, $\rx$ is drawn from a multivariate normal with a banded precision matrix, and the type-I error metric is the FWER.
+Code to reproduce the simulations in this section and the real data analysis in the next is available at \url{https://github.com/Katsevich-Lab/symcrt2-manuscript}.